litchie/exult-ios/exult/trunk/content/bgkeyring/Readme.txt

 	  to cast spells are now in place.
 Each NPC has his/her own spellcasting item which can be used to cast spells, and they will use mana and reagents.
 There are also some new NPC-only spells.
+	- The 'Iteractions' mod by Alun Bestor; you can bake pastries, forge swords, milk cows, shear sheep...
+	- The 'Avatar Pack' mod by yours truly, with several shiny new portraits for your avatar.
+	- NPCs can now cast spells too!
+The system is very rudimentary yet, being dialog based, but there are plans for major improvements in the future.
+	- Lord British now has his Crown Jewels.
+They don't do everything they should yet, but they are unbalanced already if you get your filthy hands on them.

 6	Spoilers
 ------------